 When you’re actively searching for a job, especially after a long period of unemployment, it is tempting to accept just any offer that comes your way.
-It is a very difficult and tricky situation to be in, but then, you could be walking into an environment that is very toxic and could cause bigger issues for you in the long run.
+It is a very difficult and tricky situation to be in, but then you could be walking into an environment that is very toxic and could cause bigger issues for you in the long run.

 However, you want to make sure that you understand your situation carefully so that you don’t end up causing more havoc for yourself.
 If you’re coming from a position of desperation or a position of weakness, the company you’re entering has total control.
-If you are unfortunate to fall into the hands of an unscrupulous employer, I promise you, you will be worse off because you have put that employer in the driver’s seat of your career.
+If you are unfortunate enough to fall into the hands of an unscrupulous employer, I promise you, you will be worse off because you have put that employer in the driver’s seat of your career.

 The Job Description Does Not Match the Actual Job Advertised

-When you’re sitting in an interview you should have a clear understanding of what they are asking for in the job description.
-For example, what the requirements of the position are and how will you align with them.
+When you’re sitting in an interview, you should have a clear understanding of what they are asking for in the job description.
+For example, what are the requirements of the position and how will you align with them?

-If you get into that interview and suddenly the job seems to have shifted into something completely different to what is being advertised, that should be a major warning sign to you that either the company is not calibrated to what they’re looking for or they’re trying to bite off more than they can chew.
+If you get into that interview and suddenly the job seems to have shifted into something completely different from what is being advertised, that should be a major warning sign to you that either the company is not calibrated to what they’re looking for or they’re trying to bite off more than they can chew.
 If you’re not careful, you may be walking into a situation that’s going to lead to job dissatisfaction and burnout.

 The Job Does Not Align With your Long Term Career Goal

 When you’re interviewing, you should be asking a lot of questions because you’re supposed to be screening the company just as much as they are screening you.
 If the role has a lot of involuntary and voluntary turnover, then you need to understand why that is happening.
-The only time to figure that out is during the interviewing process, how do you do that?
+The only time to figure that out is during the interviewing process.
+How do you do that?

-By asking the right questions, because if there is a high turnover, that should be a red flag and you accepting that job means you know what you’re walking into.
+By asking the right questions, because if there is a high turnover, that should be a red flag, and you accepting that job means you know what you’re walking into.
 I know of an employer offering their staff up to two grand to bring someone in because the staff are leaving and those who are supposed to come in are turning down their offer.

 Unrealistic Expectation for the Expected Output for the Role

 If you’re interviewing for a role and you can clearly see that what they’re asking for is a full-time job plus an additional amount of work, you need to ask yourself if that is what you want.
-Most times hiring managers don’t have realistic expectations for what is achievable.
+Most times, hiring managers don’t have realistic expectations for what is achievable.